-To prepare the chlorine compound-mixture from a powder, first make a paste, and then thin to a slurry to ensure getting all active ingredients into solution.
-The prepared solution shall be injected by means of a hypochlorinator, or hand or engine operated pump.
-The rate chlorine-water mixture shall be in such proportion to the rate of water entering the newly laid pipe that the dose applied to the water entering the newly laid pipe will be at least 50 parts per million.
+Water from the existing distribution system, or other source of supply, shall be controlled to flow very slowly into the newly laid pipeline during application of the chlorine.
+The rate chlorine gaswater mixture or dry gas feed shall be in such proportion to the rate of water entering the newly laid pipe that the dose applied to the water entering the newly laid pipe will be at least 50 parts per million.
 A color comparator set shall be used to determine chlorine residual.
-For solutions containing approximately 5 percent available chlorine, the rate of bleeding the main to be sterilized should be 1,000 times the rate of feed or injection of the chlorine solution.

-4. Cross-Connection Prevention
+3. Cross-Connection Prevention